tymyrddin/blue/source/docs/current/ecosystem/regulatory.md

 ## Laws / regulations

-When working in a CNA lab validating smart energy vulnerabilities in Europe, the regulatory landscape adds layers of responsibility beyond the technical work.
-Consider the following:
+Validating smart energy vulnerabilities in Europe, the regulatory landscape adds layers of responsibility beyond the technical work:

 ## GDPR